Pharmaceutical Quality Control

 Disintegration time for various tablets according to USP-NF:

-* For Film coated & Hard gelatin capsules ⇨ 30 minutes
+* For Film coated & Hard gelatin capsules ⇨ NTM 30 minutes

-* For Enteric & Sugar coated tablets ⇨ 60 minutes
+* For Enteric & Sugar coated tablets ⇨ NMT 60 minutes

 Disintegration test requirement: